skybert/skybert-net/src/craftsmanship/writing-excellent-commit-messages.md

 + public static Integer ROCKET_PACK_SIZE = 3;
 ```

-However, _why_ you made that change, now _that's_ very interesting 😄
+However, _why_ you made that change ("The Detroit truck can only
+accept 3 rockets"), now _that's_ interesting 😄

 That's it,